ai/visibilityjs/README.md

 assume that the page is visible all the time, and your logic will still work correctly, albeit less effective in some cases.

-Page Visibility API is natively supported by Google Chrome and IE 10.
-You can add support to Firefox 5 by [MozVisibility] hack (include it before Visibility.js).
+Page Visibility API is natively supported by Google Chrome, Firefox and IE 10.
+You can add support for old Firefox (5–9 versions) by [MozVisibility] hack (include it before Visibility.js).
 For others browsers you can use `lib/visibility.fallback.js` with focus/blur hack (note that this hack have some issue, see falllback documentation).

 [Page Visibility API]: http://www.w3.org/TR/2011/WD-page-visibility-20110602/
 [prerendering]:        http://code.google.com/chrome/whitepapers/prerender.html